agilecrm/rest-api/README.md

 ###Other available Responses:
 - Status 200: Gives the above JSON object in above format.
+- Status 204: There are no contacts in your account.
 - Status 401: Unauthorised (when the user name and password fields are wrong.)

 ##1.2 Get contact by id